Conference Code: 17ZA01ICTAP

 Selected Conference Papers

-1) Part of Speech Tagging Using Statistical Approach for Nepali TextArchit Yajnik 2) Automated User Story Driven Approach for Web-Based Functional TestingMahawish Masud, Muhammad Iqbal, M. U. Khan, Farooque Azam 3) Designing and Evaluating Pedagogic Conversational Agents to Teach ChildrenSilvia Tamayo-Moreno, Diana Pérez-Marín 4) Causal Relation Identification Using Convolutional Neural Networks and Knowledge Based FeaturesTharini N. de Silva, Xiao Zhibo, Zhao Rui, Mao Kezhi 5) User Guidance for Effective Query Interpretation in Natural Language Interfaces to OntologiesAliyu Isah Agaie, Masrah Azrifah Azmi Murad, Nurfadhlina Mohd Sharef, Aida Mustapha 6) The Intonation of Romanian Greetings: A Sociolinguistics ApproachAnca-Diana Bibiri, Mihaela Mocanu, Adrian Turculeț 7) A Sentence-to-Sentence Relation Network for Recognizing Textual Entailment Isaac K. E. Ampomah, Seong-Bae Park, Sang-Jo Lee 8) Context Detection in Spreadsheets Based on Automatically Inferred Table SchemaAlexander Wachtel, Michael T. Franzen, Walter F. Tichy 9) Implementing a Database from a Requirement SpecificationM.
-Omer, D. Wilson 10) Crossing Borders: In Research and Business CommunicationE.
-Podhovnik 11) Models and Metamodels for Computer-Assisted Natural Language Grammar LearningEvgeny Pyshkin, Maxim Mozgovoy, Vladislav Volkov 12) A Blueprint for an Educational Trajectory: The Power of Discourse in Constructing “Naughty” and “Adorable” Kindergarten StudentsFernanda T. Orsati, Julie Causton 13) Natural Language News Generation from Big Data Bastian Haarmann, Lukas Sikorski 14) Contextual Distribution for Textual AlignmentYuri Bizzoni, Marianne Reboul 15) The Algorithm of Semi-Automatic Thai Spoonerism Words for Bi-SyllableNutthapat Kaewrattanapat, Wannarat Bunchongkien
+1) Automated User Story Driven Approach for Web-Based Functional TestingMahawish Masud, Muhammad Iqbal, M. U. Khan, Farooque Azam 2) Part of Speech Tagging Using Statistical Approach for Nepali TextArchit Yajnik 3) Designing and Evaluating Pedagogic Conversational Agents to Teach ChildrenSilvia Tamayo-Moreno, Diana Pérez-Marín 4) Causal Relation Identification Using Convolutional Neural Networks and Knowledge Based FeaturesTharini N. de Silva, Xiao Zhibo, Zhao Rui, Mao Kezhi 5) Teaching Linguistic Humour Research Theories: Egyptian Higher Education EFL Literature ClassesO.
+F. Elkommos 6) Patronage Network and Ideological Manipulations in Translation of Literary Texts: A Case Study of George Orwell's “1984” in Persian Translation in the Period 1980 to 2015Masoud Hassanzade Novin, Bahloul Salmani 7) User Guidance for Effective Query Interpretation in Natural Language Interfaces to OntologiesAliyu Isah Agaie, Masrah Azrifah Azmi Murad, Nurfadhlina Mohd Sharef, Aida Mustapha 8) The Intonation of Romanian Greetings: A Sociolinguistics ApproachAnca-Diana Bibiri, Mihaela Mocanu, Adrian Turculeț 9) A Sentence-to-Sentence Relation Network for Recognizing Textual Entailment Isaac K. E. Ampomah, Seong-Bae Park, Sang-Jo Lee 10) Context Detection in Spreadsheets Based on Automatically Inferred Table SchemaAlexander Wachtel, Michael T. Franzen, Walter F. Tichy 11) Implementing a Database from a Requirement SpecificationM.
+Omer, D. Wilson 12) Crossing Borders: In Research and Business CommunicationE.
+Podhovnik 13) Models and Metamodels for Computer-Assisted Natural Language Grammar LearningEvgeny Pyshkin, Maxim Mozgovoy, Vladislav Volkov 14) A Blueprint for an Educational Trajectory: The Power of Discourse in Constructing “Naughty” and “Adorable” Kindergarten StudentsFernanda T. Orsati, Julie Causton 15) Natural Language News Generation from Big Data Bastian Haarmann, Lukas Sikorski

 Similar conferences about Cognitive and Language Sciences